8th Century - 13th Century

 Once upon a Time in Dali Kingdom

 For much of its early history, Burma’s neighbor to the northeast was not China, but the independent kingdom of Yunnan, with Dali as its capital.
-And from the eighth to the thirteenth centuries this kingdom was a power in its own right, at times allying itself with the Tibetan empire to its west, at times with China’s Tang and Song dynasties.
-Its mounted armies ventured deep into what is today Burma and may have been behind the founding of its medieval city of Pagan.
-We don’t know what the people of Yunnan called themselves (‘Yunnan’ itself is a relatively new word).
-The Chinese called their ruler the Nanzhao, the Lord of the South, and this became the name of the kingdom as well.
+And from the eighth to the thirteenth centuries this kingdom was a power in its own right, at times allying itself with the Tibetan empire to its west, at times with China’s Tang and Song dynasties to the east.
+Its mounted armies ventured deep into what is today Burma and may have been behind the founding of the medieval city of Pagan.
+It is not known what the people of Yunnan called themselves (‘Yunnan’ itself is a relatively new word), but the Chinese called their ruler the Nanzhao, the Lord of the South, and this became the name of the kingdom as well.

 The Nanzhao were then at the pinnacle of their power.
 They invaded south to Burma, plundering the little walled towns of the Irrawaddy valley, and perhaps even reaching the distant and sandy shores of the Bay of Bengal.
 During a period of supreme confidence, they would even break their pact with China, attacking Chinese-controlled Hanoi, and marching over the mountains into Sichuan and sacking the city of Chengdu.
 All this from Dali, where the ruler of Nanzhao sat on his throne, swathed in tiger-skins, ‘red and black with stripes deep and luminous, from the finest tigers in the highest and remotest mountains’.

-The kings of Dali adopted the name Gandharafor their realm.
-It’s the same word as Kandaharin modern-day Afghanistan and remains the literacy Burmese name for Yunnan.
+The kings of Dali adopted the name Gandhara for their realm.
+It’s the same word as Kandahar in modern-day Afghanistan and remains the literary Burmese name for Yunnan.
 Gandhara was once an almost mythical Buddhist land, straddling the present Pakistan-Afghanistan frontier at the time of Alexander the Great, and was remembered long afterwards as a place of profound scholarship, governed by sages, peaceful and devout.
-The Dali kings even styled themselves as descendants of the great Indian and Buddhist emperor Asoka, who had reigned in the third century BC, seeing themselves as part of a fraternity of Buddhist states, from middle India to Ceylon to Vietnam.
+The Dali kings even styled themselves as descendants of the great Indian Buddhist emperor Asoka, who had reigned in the third century BC, seeing themselves as part of a fraternity of Buddhist states, from middle India to Ceylon and on to Vietnam.